Tap to arrive

 The Second Arrow

 Pain is inevitable.
-The Buddha was clear about this — the first noble truth isn't pessimism, it's honesty.
+The Buddha was clear — the first noble truth isn't about pessimism, it's about honesty.
 Life includes difficulty, loss, and dissatisfaction.

 "When touched with a feeling of pain, the ordinary uninstructed person sorrows, grieves and laments...
 He is afflicted with two sufferings, physical and mental." — SN 36.6, The Arrow Sutta